elenaparaschiv/Algorithms-and-DataStructures/README.md

 One describing concepts of Algorithms and Data Structures.

-Second Problems solutions encountered in the book Cracking the Code Interview 6th Edition [book](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850)
+Second my attempt to the Problems encountered in the book Cracking the Code Interview 6th Edition [book](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850)

 ## List of Algorithms and Data Structures